Butcher Babies: Eye for an Eye… / …'Til the Worlds Blind (2019–2023)

 On January 22, 2019, Butcher Babies posted a black and white slogan and pictures with possible titles of songs in the upcoming fourth album on their instagram page @butcherbabies.
 However, no further release details were provided.

 On October 30, 2020, Butcher Babies released a new song called "Bottom of the Bottle" followed by 'Sleeping with the Enemy' which was release later that year on December 11.

 The band released further singles during 2021 with 'Yorktown' on February 12, 'Last Dance' on April 7 and 'It's Killin' Time, Baby!' on August 27.

 On October 28, 2022, the band released another single 'Best Friend', (a cover originally performed by the artist Saweeti) followed by 'Beaver Cage', 'Red Thunder' and 'Last December' released on February 10, May 12 and June 9, 2023, respectively.

 On July 7, 2023, the band released their fourth album, which came in the format of a double album titled 'Eye for an Eye… / …'Til the World's Blind'.

-Harvey's departure (2023–present)
+Harvey's departure and Nightbloom (2023–present)

 The band performed their 2023 European tour with Fear Factory without Harvey, who abstained from the tour due to a retinal detachment surgery.
 She eventually announced her full departure from the band in 2024, leaving Shepherd as the sole vocalist; Harvey would later explain her new-found focus on her career in deathcare as the deciding factor.
 The band released their first single Sincerity without Harvey in November.

+On August 18, 2026, the band announced their sixth album, Nightbloom, which will be released on October 2.